Rick-Phoenix/protoschema/README.md

 ## 1️⃣ Define a oneof

 Just like enums, oneofs can be defined within the [`message`] macro, or on their own, using the [`oneof`] macro.
+We can mark a oneof as required (meaning that at least one of its fields will need to be set to pass validation checks) by placing the 'required' keyword right after the oneof's name.

 ```rust
 use protoschema::{reusable_fields, oneof, proto_option, string, Package, message};